agnesoft/adev/projects/abuild/high_level_design.md

 ### Build Cache

-All of the information detected and used by the `abuild` will be recorded in a single build cache file.
-The file will be a JSON file with following sections:
+All the information detected and used by the `abuild` will be recorded in a single build cache file.
+The file will be a JSON file with the following sections:

 - **Rules**: rules used for detecting toolchains and projects.
-- **Toolchains**: list of detected C++ compiler toolchains along with information needed to ivoke them including STL library (or libraries) found.
+- **Toolchains**: list of detected C++ compiler toolchains along with information needed to invoke them including STL library (or libraries) found.
 Default configuration settings should be provided.
 Default configurations are:
     -  `release` (default): full optimization for speed,
     -  `debug`: no optimization, debugging symbols enabled
     -  Common settings: exceptions enabled, RTTI enabled, C++20 enabled
 - **Files**: list of C++ files detected with meta information from the analysis and dependency resolving.
 - **Projects**: list of detected projects, their type and collection of files they contain.